CD player: Top loading

 In 1983, Philips, at the US and European launch of the CD format, showcased the first top-loading CD tray designs with their CD100 CD player.
 (Philips audio products were sold as Magnavox in the US at the time.)
-The design had a clamp on the lid which meant the user had to close this over the CD when it was placed inside the machine.
+The design had a clamp on the lid, which meant the user had to close it over the CD when it was placed inside the machine.
 Later, Meridian introduced their MCD high end CD player, with Meridian electronics in the Philips CD100 chassis.

-Top-loading was adopted on various equipment designs such as mini systems and portable CD players, but among stereo component CD players, only a handful of top-loading models have been made.
+Top-loading was adopted on various equipment designs, such as mini systems and portable CD players, but among stereo component CD players, only a handful of top-loading models have been made.
 Examples include Luxman's D-500 and D-500X series players and Denon's DP-S1, both launched in 1993.

 Top-loading is also common in players intended for broadcast and live sound DJ use, such as Technics' SL-P50 (1984–1985) and Technics SL-P1200 (1986–1992).
 They more closely mimic the physical arrangement and ergonomics of record turntables used in those applications.

 The top-loading disc tray design is also used in most fifth-generation video game consoles (PlayStation, Saturn, 3DO Interactive Multiplayer), as well as the Dreamcast, GameCube, and Wii Mini.

 Tray loading with sliding mechanism

 The Philips CD303 of 1983-1984 was the first player to adopt tray loading with a sliding play mechanism.
 Basically, as the tray came out to collect the CD, the entire player's transport system also came out as one unit.
 The Meridians 200 and 203 players were of this type.
 They were also the first to use a design in which the audio electronics were in a separate enclosure from the CD drive and pickup mechanism.
-A similar mechanism is used in slim optical disc drives (also known as slim internal DVD drive, optical drive or DVD burner), which were once commonly used in laptop computers.
+A similar mechanism is used in slim optical disc drives (also known as slim internal DVD drives, optical drives, or DVD burners), which were once commonly used in laptop computers.